Double-O-Seven/stubr/README.md

 Optional<T> select(StubbingContext context, List<? extends T> values)
 ```

-In core implementations of `StubbingStrategy`s `Selector`s are used to select an enum constant, a constructor or a factory.
+In core implementations of `StubbingStrategy`s `Selector`s are used to select an enum constant, a constructor or a factory method.

 Various `Selector` implementations can be found in `ch.leadrian.stubr.core.selector.Selectors`.